Tobi406/Magiclands/README.md

 # Magiclands
 Magiclands datapack ressource

-Current staffs added:

-Lightning staff:
+Staffs:
+- How to get: /function mlands:utils/players/give/staffs/givestaffs

+Blocks:
-- How to get: Gave yourself a carrot on a stick with the custom tag "lightning_staff:1b"
+- How to get: /function mlands:utils/players/give/blocks/giveblocks

 To do:
 - Add more staffs
 - Add staff enchanter
 - Get a texture for the staffs